Casimir effect in axion electrodynamics with lattice regularizations: Periodic boundary condition

 The zero-point energy in the PBC is

-The differences from the case of the Dirichlet boundary condition, Eq.~(\ref{eq:E0}), are (i) the summation range (from $-\infty$ to $\infty$) over $n$ and (ii) the discrete momentum $k_z \to \frac{2\pi n}{L_z}$ in the dispersion relation $\omega_\pm^\mathrm{PBC}$.
+The differences from the case of Eq.~(\ref{eq:E0}), are (i) the summation range (from $-\infty$ to $\infty$) over $n$ and (ii) the discrete momentum $k_z \to \frac{2\pi n}{L_z}$ in the dispersion relation $\omega_\pm^\mathrm{PBC}$.
 By using the definition of the zero-point energy and an appropriate regularization scheme, we obtain the Casimir energy as

 This form can also be obtained by replacing $L_z$ in Eq.~(\ref{eq:ECas}) with $L_z/2$ and by multiplying the whole by the factor $2$.
 For the definition of the Casimir energy in the lattice theory with the PBC, we need to remove the factor $\frac{1}{2}$ in Eq.~(\ref{eq:def_cas_sum_finiteT}), which is caused by the range of $n$ in Eq.~(\ref{eq:E0PBC}).